soveda/XHT_card/README_midi_experimental.md

 - the RP2040 USB setup here boots as either USB host or USB device, not both at the same time
 - that means it can talk to a direct USB MIDI controller in host mode, or to a DAW/computer in device mode
+- host/device role is detected at boot; for controller use, power the card with the controller attached rather than only pressing reset

 Use this version if you want the tested MIDI build.
 It remains separate from the main card so the non-MIDI fallback stays simple and safe.